jeffasante/extract-mfcc-from-scratch/README.md

 # mel-scale-and-mfcc-from-scratch
-Mel-Scale and MFCC implementation from scratch
+Mel-Scale and MFCC implementation from scratch using numpy and scipy.